-Mount Saint Vincent Alumnae Association and Mount Saint Vincent Students’ Union Leadership Award
+Mount Saint Vincent Alumni Association and Mount Saint Vincent Students’ Union Leadership Award

 To be considered for the award, students must demonstrate activity characterized by participation, accomplishment, dedication and guidance to others.
 This will include involvement in one or more areas of the University, such as Students’ Union, societies, associations, residence life or athletics.

-For more information, application and current year deadline please see msvu.ca/alumnae.
+For more information, application and current year deadline please see msvu.ca/alumni.

 Pacrim Hospitality Services Inc. Endowed Award For Excellence In Tourism and Hospitality Management

 Established by Pacrim Hospitality Services Inc. This award recognizes academic excellence and is presented to a student graduating from the Bachelor of Tourism and Hospitality Management degree program with the highest aggregate in each of the Spring and Fall Convocations.

 Established by Pacrim Hospitality Services Inc. This award recognizes a senior student who has completed a minimum of 15.0 units and who has demonstrated outstanding leadership qualities in her/his life as a Mount student and the potential to contribute to the profession in the future.
 Students must submit a résumé and covering letter outlining their demonstrated leadership abilities within the University community (in sports, student government, student societies) or in volunteer activities outside of the university.

 Pacrim Hospitality Services Inc. Endowed Travel Award For The Tourism And Hospitality Management Degree